 In the 21st century, the maroons in Jamaica are, to a small extent, autonomous and separate from Jamaican culture.
 Those of Accompong have preserved their land since 1739.
 The isolation used to their advantage by their ancestors has resulted in their communities being amongst the most inaccessible on the island.
 The four official maroon towns still in existence in Jamaica are Accompong Town, Moore Town, Charles Town, and Scott's Hall.
 They hold lands allotted to them in the 1739–1740 treaties with the British.
 These maroons still maintain their traditional celebrations and practices, some of which have West African origins.

 Moore Town, located between the Blue Mountains and John Crow Mountains in Portland Parish, was relisted on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity in 2008 for its maroon heritage, particularly music.
-In 2009, Ferron Williams (pictured) was elected as Colonel-in-Chief of Accompong.
+In 2009, Ferron Williams was elected as Colonel-in-Chief of Accompong.
 This position leads the Maroon Council, with whom the Colonel shares executive responsibilities.
 On April 16, 2015, Colonel Williams was elected to his second term in office.
 Richard Currie is now Colonel-in-Chief of Accompong after the election held in February 2021.